Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 Each instance type has a property for number of CPUs, memory (in megabytes), and disk size (in gigabytes).
 The default configuration file that is installed with the console is pre-populated with common instance types:

-This configuration setting should be modifed to match if the default instance types are changed in the CLC configuration.

     [instance_type]
     m1.small.cpu: 1